vianeyBE/CassBio.GWAS_Pipeline/README.md

 # Cassava Bioinformatics Platform: GWAS Pipeline
 Pipeline for Genome-wide association studies in Cassava

-**Autor**: Vianey Barrera-Enriquez and Camilo E. Sanchez
+**Authors**: Vianey Barrera-Enriquez and Camilo E. Sanchez

-The pipeline has four main steps:
+The pipeline has six main steps:

 1. Quality control (*in progress*)
-2. Population Structure and Covariable selection (*in progress*)
+2. Population structure and covariable selection (*in progress*)
-3. GWAS Analysis using GAPIT
+3. GWAS analysis using GAPIT3
 4. Annotation of results (*in progress*)
-5. Boxplot of significant markers genotypes vs. phenotype
+5. Boxplot of significant markers: genotypes vs. phenotype
+6. Customizable Manhattan plots (*in progress*)

+## 1. Quality control

+*In progress*

+## 2. Population structure and covariable selection

+*In progress*

-## 3. GWAS: GAPIT
+## 3. GWAS analysis

 This R script runs a Genome-Wide Association Study (GWAS) analysis using the GAPIT3 R package.
 It saves the results of each trait in an individual folder.